Kris Carr

 • Butter lettuce

-At the store: When you’re looking for fresh produce, look for crisp greens that look and feel fresh.
+When you’re looking for fresh produce, look for crisp greens that look and feel fresh.
 Avoid anything slimy or wilted, or greens with brown spots or yellowing leaves.
-Go organic when you can—kale and spinach are both on the Environmental Working Group’s (EWG) Dirty Dozen list, which means the conventional varieties tend to be high in pesticide residues.
+Go organic when you can — kale and spinach are both on the Environmental Working Group’s (EWG) Dirty Dozen list, which means the conventional varieties tend to be high in pesticide residues.

-In your fridge: Wash greens with cold water when you get home from the store, then spin them in a salad spinner (or leave them to drain) to remove excess moisture.
+Wash greens with cold water when you get home from the store, then spin them in a salad spinner (or leave them to drain) to remove excess moisture.
 Then you have a couple of options: Wrap the greens in a damp paper towel or small dish towel and store them in the crisper in glass containers.
-Or, like we talked about in Part 1 of this series, try something like Debbie Meyer GreenBags or these cotton bags for a plastic-free option.
+Or try something like Debbie Meyer GreenBags or these cotton bags for a plastic-free option.

 • Beets